equinor/radix-public-site/public-site/docs/radix-config/index.md

                   values: [42]
 ```

-`failurePolicy` defines how job replica failures should be handled based on the exit codes.
+`failurePolicy` defines how job container failures should be handled based on the exit code.
+When a job container exits with a non-zero exit code, it is evaluated against the `rules` in the order they are defined.
+Once a rule matches the exit code, the remaining rules are ignored, and the defined `action` is performed.
+When no rule matches the exit code, the default handling is applied.

+Possible values for `action` are:
+- `FailJob`: indicates that the job should be marked as `Failed`, even if [`backoffLimit`](#backofflimit) has not been reached.
+- `Ignore`: indicates that the counter towards [`backoffLimit`](#backofflimit) should not be incremented.
+- `Count`: indicates that the job should be handled the default way.
+The counter towards [`backoffLimit`](#backofflimit) is incremented.

+`failurePolicy` can be configured on the job level, or in `environmentConfig` for a specific environment.
+Configuration in `environmentConfig` will override all rules defined on the job level.

 ### `volumeMounts`